remoteoss/ai-agent-toolkit/README.md

   - Publish to NPM.
 - **Add More Tools (General):**
   - Continuously evaluate and add tools for other useful Remote API functionalities based on user needs.
+- **Security:**
+  - Add functionality to the SDK to only expose certain tools to your LLM, instead of all

 ## Prerequisites